Democrat challenges GOP hold on Florida governor’s seat

 - Did you vote?
 Now anyone can know

-More than 5.1 million Floridians had already voted before Election Day.
-And the election — expected to be close — has the potential to shake up the political landscape in the third largest state in the country.
+This election — expected to be close — could shake up the political landscape in the nation’s third largest state.

 Republicans over the past 20 years have created and expanded school vouchers, passed restrictions to abortion, turned away money to expand Medicaid and pushed through the nation’s first “stand your ground” law to give immunity to people who use deadly force if they feel threatened.

-The last time Democrats won a Florida governor race was Lawton Chiles’ re-election in 1994.
-Jeb Bush won in 1998, and Republicans since then have had full control of the governor’s office and Legislature.
-But the past two elections have been close.
-Republican Gov. Rick Scott won both with less than 50 percent of the vote.
+The last time Democrats won a Florida governor race was Lawton Chiles’ re-election in 1994, and Republicans have controlled the Legislature since 1998.
+But the past two gubernatorial elections have been close.

 Scott couldn’t run for re-election because of term limits and is instead challenging Democratic U.S. Sen. Bill Nelson in one of the most closely watched Senate races.
 If Nelson loses, regaining control of the Senate will be extremely difficult for Democrats.